 The SBA allows lenders to offer surprisingly large commercial construction loans.

 The 7a is limited to $5 million with most lenders, but some are willing to put a 2nd mortgage behind the first in order to finance larger projects for solid businesses.
 This can be very helpful in that the 7a is a more flexible type of loan than the 504 and the lender can essentially finance whatever they feel is necessary for the borrower.

-The 504 is an excellent program for borrowers in need of a commercial building construction loan and it can be used for financing larger projects up to and over $20 million with as little as 10% down.
+The 504 is an excellent program for borrowers in need of a commercial building construction loan and it can be used for the financing of larger projects up to and over $12 million with as little as 10% down.

 Historically, many borrowers have used the SBA 504 program to finance hotel construction as hotels are expensive to build especially where land values are high.